 Domestic micro-CHP systems are usually powered by mains gas or liquified petroleum gas (LPG), however some models are now powered by oil or bio-liquids, including biodiesel.
-Although gas and LPG are fossil fuels rather than renewable energy sources, the technology is considered a low carbon technology because it can be more efficient than just burning a fossil fuel for heat and getting electricity from the national grid.
+Although gas and LPG are fossil fuels rather than renewable energy sources, the technology is considered a low carbon technology because it can be more efficient than just burning a fossil fuel for heat and getting electricity from the grid.

 Micro-CHP systems are a similar size and shape to standard domestic boilers.
 They can be mounted on a wall or can stand on the floor.